Meadow Crest Playground in Renton

 Amazing sensory playgrounds, free and open to the public

 For kids on the autism spectrum or with other disabilities, a trip to the neighborhood playground can be overwhelming, socially confusing and even unsafe.
-That’s why changes afoot in playground design are so welcome.
-Modern playground design is pivoting towards meeting the needs of all children, and this has spawned great play places, usually referred to as "inclusive" or "sensory" playgrounds.
+Newer playground designs are pivoting toward meeting the needs of all children, and this has spawned great play places, usually referred to as “inclusive” or “sensory” playgrounds.

-What makes a play space a "sensory playground"?
+What makes a play space a “sensory playground”?
 In short, it’s an inclusive place for kids to play.
-The space may be fully accessible for kids who use wheelchairs and are fenced off to contain kids who could wander or bolt.
-These playgrounds typically offer sensory options for kids who seek them, such as wind chimes, sand to dig in, nubby surfaces, mazes to explore, mirrors, kaleidoscopes or bouncy swings.
+The space may be fully accessible for kids who use wheelchairs; it may also be fenced off to contain kids who could wander or bolt.
+These playgrounds typically offer sensory options for kids who seek them, such as wind chimes, sand to dig in, nubby surfaces, mazes to explore, mirrors, kaleidoscopes and bouncy swings.